 If you fork out monthly interest payments on a high-interest credit card, a balance transfer could yield significant savings — especially if you pay off the debt during the introductory period (generally 6-to-18 months) when many credit card companies offer rates as low as zero percent.

 A credit card with a $2,000 balance and 17.5 percent interest rate, for instance, would take $183 per month over 12 months to pay off.
 Transfer that $2,000 balance to a 12-month, zero-percent card and it would take $167 per month to pay off over the same time frame — an interest savings of about $192.

 If, on the other hand, you make minimum payments and retain a balance when the introductory period ends, the remaining debt will be subject to a regular variable annual percentage rate, potentially offsetting previous savings.
 Consider, too, that most credit card companies charge an upfront balance transfer fee (usually 3 to 5 percent of the transfer amount), something to factor into your calculations.

 Use the Zions Bank credit card payoff calculator to assess possible interest savings with a credit card balance transfer.

-For credit cards that offer zero percent APR balance transfers for 12 months — in addition to amazing rates, cash back and rewards — check out Zions Bank’s AmaZing Visa® credit cards or speak with a Zions Bank representative at 888-758-5349.
+For credit cards that offer zero percent APR balance transfers — in addition to amazing rates, cash back and rewards — check out Zions Bank’s Clarity, Vivid and Agility Visa® Credit Cards[cite::2100::cite] or speak with a Zions Bank representative at 888-758-5349.